 The debate on the benefits and drawbacks of egg yolks has yet to be resolved.
-While some claim that egg yolks are high in cholesterol and should be avoided, others maintain that egg yolks are a vital part of any healthy diet plan and should not be shunned.
+While some claim that yolks are high in cholesterol and should be avoided, others maintain that they are a vital part of any healthy diet plan and should not be shunned.
 This can leave the healthy consumer in a confused state of mind; unsure of whether eggs should be consumed or avoided.
 Through this article Team HTV aims to give you both sides of the story, so that you can make your own well-informed decision about eggs.

 Why Are Egg Yolks Considered Bad For You?

-Those who believe that egg yolks are bad for health rely on research studies that have uncovered that egg yolks contain high levels of cholesterol.
+Those who believe that yolks are bad for health rely on research studies that have uncovered that yolks contain high levels of cholesterol.
 Yes, high cholesterol is a core cause of cardiovascular diseases which is precisely why health aficionados prefer to eat egg whites (egg with the yolk removed).

 What Does Recent Research Say?